List of automobiles notable for negative reception

-This is a list of automobiles known for negative reception.
-There are no objective quantifiable standards.
-Cars on this list may have been judged by poor critical reception, poor customer reception, safety defects, and/or poor workmanship.
-Different sources use a variety of criteria for including negative reception that includes the worst cars for the environment, meeting criteria that includes the worst crash test scores, the lowest projected reliability, and the lowest projected residual values, earning a "not acceptable" rating after thorough testing, determining if a car has performed to expectations using owner satisfaction surveys whether they "would definitely buy the same car again if given the choice," as well as "lemon lists" of unreliable cars with bad service support, and the opinionated writing with humorous tongue-in-cheek descriptions by "self pro-claimed voice of reason."
+Automobiles are subject to assessment from automotive journalists and related organizations.
+Some automobiles received predominantly negative reception.
+There are no objective quantifiable standards, and cars on this list may have been judged by poor critical reception, poor customer reception, safety defects, and/or poor workmanship.
+Different sources use a variety of criteria for including negative reception that includes the worst cars for the environment, meeting criteria that includes the worst crash test scores, the lowest projected reliability, and the lowest projected residual values, earning a "not acceptable" rating after thorough testing, determining if a car has performed to expectations using owner satisfaction surveys whether they "would definitely buy the same car again if given the choice", as well as "lemon lists" of unreliable cars with bad service support, and the opinionated writing with humorous tongue-in-cheek descriptions by "self-proclaimed voice of reason".

 For inclusion, these automobiles have either been referred to in popular publications as the worst of all time, or have received negative reviews across multiple publications.
 Some of these cars were popular on the marketplace or were critically praised at their launch, but have earned a negative retroactive reception, while others are not considered to be intrinsically "bad", but have acquired infamy for safety or emissions defects that damaged the car's reputation.
 Conversely, some vehicles which were poorly received at the time ended up being reevaluated by collectors and became cult classics.